What is the Product Life Cycle?

 Product modification

-Strategies are used for modifications, changes in product characteristics, such as quality, appearance, etc. Modifications can be structural, stylish, functional, quality.
-The product changes depending on the changing consumer preferences and thus prolongs their life cycle.
+Strategies are used for modifications, and changes in product characteristics, such as quality, appearance, etc. Modifications can be structural, stylish, functional, and quality.
+The product changes depending on the changing consumer preferences and thus prolongs its life cycle.

 Modification of the market